 It was the Greek astronomers who inherited and formalized the Babylonian system.
 Hipparchus of Nicaea (c.
 190-120 BCE), considered the founder of positional astronomy, explicitly used the division of the circle into 360 degrees to map the stars and measure celestial positions.
 He was also the first to systematically subdivide these degrees into 60 arcminutes and each minute into 60 arcseconds, definitively consolidating the Babylonian sexagesimal legacy.

 Claudius Ptolemy (c.
-100-170 CE), in his major work the Almagest, took up and expanded this framework.
+100-170), in his major work the Almagest, took up and expanded this framework.
 The Almagest remained the reference for Western and Arab astronomy until the 16th century, thus ensuring the transmission of the Babylonian degree to all subsequent scientific civilization.
 This unbroken thread explains why a French engineer, a Japanese navigator, and a Brazilian architect all use the same angle of 360 degrees today.

 Let us return to the initial physical question.
 Are the day (Earth's rotation on its axis, about 24 hours) and the year (revolution around the Sun, 365.25 days) physically linked?
 Astrophysicists' answer is clear: no.